Macumbafeh/TotemPlates_awesome_wotlk/README.md

 To do :
 - add KuiNameplate support
-- add TremorPulse integrated to the code (but for the moment the separate addon works with it)
+- add TremorPulse integrated to the code (but for the moment the separate addon works with it), and put the timer inside the icon and color it white
 - add ElvUI support

 Done :